History of Ohio: Late 20th century to present

 Ohio was hit hard by the Great Recession and manufacturing employment losses during the most recent period.
 The recession cost the state 376,500 jobs and it had 89,053 foreclosures in 2009, a record for the state.
 The median household income dropped 7% and the poverty rate ballooned to 13.5% by 2009.
 By the second half of 2010, the state showed signs of rebound in being the nation's sixth-fastest-growing economy.

-In both the 2000 and 2004 presidential elections, the states of Ohio and Florida Florida and Ohio were the decisive battlegrounds that narrowly elected George W. Bush.
+In both the 2000 and 2004 presidential elections, the states of Ohio and Florida were the decisive battlegrounds that narrowly elected George W. Bush.
 House Republican leader John Boehner of southwestern Ohio became a national player.

 Beginning in the 1980s, the state entered into international economic and resource cooperation treaties and organizations with other Midwestern states, New York, Pennsylvania, Ontario, and Quebec, including the Great Lakes Charter, Great Lakes Compact, and the Council of Great Lakes Governors.
 It became involved in heated national disputes with southern American states in 2009 and 2010, including Georgia over National Cash Register Company and Alabama over Wright Patterson Air Force Base, where southern lawmakers were accused of misusing federal funds and influence to "steal" Ohio jobs during the Great Recession.

-Ohio sports teams are among the nation's best, with a strong fan base that promites local and regional pride.
+Ohio sports teams are among the nation's best, with a strong fan base that promotes local and regional pride.
 The Ohio State University football team won the national championship in 2002 and 2014, and consistently competes for the prize annually.
 The Cincinnati Reds won the World Series baseball championship in 1990 following their run as the Big Red Machine in the 1970s.
 The team won the National League Central Division champions in 2010 and 2012.
 In professional football the Cincinnati Bengals appeared in the Super Bowl in 1981, 1988, and 2021 and won the AFC North Division in 2005, 2009, 2013, and 2015.
-In basketbapp, the Cleveland Cavaliers won the 2016 NBA Finals.
+In basketball, the Cleveland Cavaliers won the 2016 NBA Finals.
 In 2007 it won the Eastern Conference Championship, and in 2009 and 2010 won the NBA Central Division championships.
 In women's basketball the Columbus Quest won the two league championships in the 1990s.
 The Ohio State University men's basketball team advanced to the NCAA Final Four and national championship game in 2007.